srl295/srl295-slides/presentation.md

 # The front-end landscape
 --

-- … as of July 2016, not to bad
+- … as of November 2016, great!
 --
  `:+1:`
 --

  - `Intl` support in _all_ browsers
+???
+Thanks Safari 10
 --
- (if you count Safari Tech Preview)
-???
-which I do, that's what is presenting this for you today --

 - go use `Intl`